eluv-io/elv-media-wallet/src/components/wallet/ExternalXfer.md

 The network should be selected by the user and the NFT should be given by the context of UI.
 I tried to follow the NFT object format, but I'm not sure if I got it right.

 ### Auth Service Call
-From here, we need the delegated permission to mint the NFT on the target chain (gas of course paid for by the user).
+From here, we need the delegated permission to mint the NFT on the target chain from the auth service.
-The general call is in [the root store](../../stores/index.js) on line 401.
+The general API call is in [the root store](../../stores/index.js) on line 401.
 The parameters are all given by the NFT data and user choice of network.
 The bearer token should be `this.client.signer.authToken`.

 ### Contract Interaction